MariamAmr01/GoFo/README.md

 getId: return id of playground.<br/>
 getOwner: return owner of playground.<br/>
 getCost: return cost of playgroud.<br/>
+Ownerbooks: Prints books of the owner's playground.<br/>
+CancelBooking: Remove playground from the booked list and set it back to be available for booking.
 //////////////////////////<br/>
 Player.java:<br/>
 Handles Player's actions:<br/>
 bookPlayground: player book certain playground if there are slots available. <br/>
 setSuitableSlots: Player chooses desired slots.<br/>
 getSlots: return slots chosen by player.<br/>
+viewBooking: Shows playgrounds booked by player.<br/>
+CancelBooking: Remove playground from the player's booked list and set it back to be available for booking.